Akhtaruzzaman Chowdhury Babu

 Akhtaruzzaman Chowdhury Babu (1 May 1945 – 4 November 2012) was a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Chittagong-12 constituency.
 He was awarded Independence Award in 2021 posthumously.
-He was also the principal accused of the murder of businessman Humayun Zahir and was infamous for his role in capturing United Commercial Bank Ltd putting the board members at gunpoint.

 Early life

 Babu was born on 1 May 1945.
-He was elected to East Pakistan provincial assembly from Anwara-West Patia in 1970.
+He was elected to the East Pakistan provincial assembly from Anwara-West Patia in 1970.
 He was involved with Bangladesh Chhatra League as a student.
 During Bangladesh Liberation war, he organized Swadhin Bangla Betar Kendra in Chittagong.

+Role in 1971 War

+Akhtaruzzaman Chowdhury Babu's Jupiter House at Patharghata was the camp for the freedom fighters in the city in 1971.
+Sitting there, the then local leaders took decision and disseminated the messages of the declaration of independence.
+Bangabandhu's liberty declaration was outreached by cyclostyle method from his Jupiter house after coming to Chattogram.
+Liberty declaration was delivered to everywhere including radio centers.
+Akhtaruzzaman Chowdhury Babu went to India and taken various responsibility of Bangladeshi immigrants.
+He was the committee member of Relief and Rehabilitation of Mujibnagar Government.
+During the middle of liberation war, he went to many regions of Europe and America for the development of world's people's opinions.
+He went to the London, UK and the US as the representative team member which was led by Abu Syed Chowdhury.

 Career

-Babu was elected to Parliament on in 1986, 1991, and 2008 from Chittagong-12 as a Bangladesh Awami League candidate.
+Babu was a famous politician and freedom fighter.
+On 1970, Akhtaruzzaman Chowdhury Babu became the regional council member (MPA); following on 1972, he became the member of Bangladesh constitutional member and helped composition of Constitution of Bangladesh.
+He was one of the signers of the constitution in 1972.
+He was elected to Parliament on in 1986, 1991, and 2008 from Chittagong-12 as a Bangladesh Awami League candidate.
 He was made the president of the South Chittagong District unit of the Awami League in 1977, a position held till his death.
 He was the founder and chairman of United Commercial Bank Ltd and Aramit Group.
 He served as the president of Federation of Bangladesh Chambers of Commerce and Industry.
 He was the chair of the Parliamentary Standing Committee on the Ministry of Textiles and Jute.